OptusWarhole/aloan/README.md

 ALOAN
 ====

-**ALOAN** is a experimental platform that allows student to check if they are eligible for student loans.
+**ALOAN** is an experimental platform that allows student to check if they are eligible for student loans.
 It uses MultiChain in order to send the data without third party.

 This project has been made by *Marvin A.*, *Sophie N.* and *Virgile G*, three **ETNA**'s students.
-The goal of the exercice was to use Bloch Chain and understant its
+The goal of the exercice was to use Bloch Chain and to understand it.

 **[Multichain](http://www.multichain.com/)**
 ----